Supervisor Localization of Timed Discrete-Event Systems under Partial Observation and Communication Delay: Partial-Observation Localization Procedure

-Hence $F_\alpha(U) = 1$ if $tick$ is preempted at some state $x \in U$, i.e. forcible event $\alpha$ is defined at state $x$, which effectively preempts the occurrence of event $tick$.
+Hence $F_\alpha(U) = 1$ means that $tick$ is preempted by the occurrence of $\alpha$ at some state $x \in U$, i.e. there exists a state $x\in U$ such that $tick$ is eligible to occur at some state in $\bf G$ that corresponds to $x$, but its occurrence is effectively preempted by $\alpha$ that has already been enabled at $x$.
 Again by Lemma~\ref{lem:Tproperty}, at any other state $x'\in U$, $tick$ is either preempted or not defined.
 Note that at state $x$, $\alpha$ need not be the only forcible event that preempts $tick$, for there can be other forcible events, say $\alpha'$, defined at $x$.
 In that case, $F_{\alpha'}(U) = 1$ holds as well.

 Based on the preemption information captured by $E_{tick}$ and $F_\alpha$ above, we define the {preemption consistency relation} $\mathcal{R}_\alpha^P \subseteq \mathcal{U}(X)\times \mathcal{U}(X)$ (for $\alpha$) as follows.